Charlotte 49ers football: Origins

 On July 12, 2006, a group of 15 UNC Charlotte students and alumni held the inaugural Charlotte 49er Football Initiative (CFI) meeting.
-The mission of this group was to "promote the creation of a Division 1 college football program at Charlotte," eventually employing methods such as a promotional website, merchandise sales and a pledge campaign.
+The mission of this group was to "promote the creation of a Division I college football program at Charlotte," eventually employing methods such as a promotional website, merchandise sales and a pledge campaign.
 A student organization, Charlotte Football Advocates (later CFI Students), became a part of the larger CFI group during the fall of 2006.
 In February 2007, UNC Charlotte students voted overwhelmingly in favor of football in an official campus-wide vote and the UNC Charlotte Board of Trustees voted to authorize $150,000 to study adding 49ers Football, and establishing a Football Feasibility Committee to be headed by outgoing board president and prominent Charlotte businessman Mac Everett.
 The committee held several meetings throughout the summer of 2007, plus three public forums in the fall of 2007.

 In December 2007, the Football Feasibility Committee voted unanimously to recommend the addition of 49ers football.
 In September 2008, a major student-led March to the Endzone rally was held on campus.
 On September 18, 2008, Chancellor Dubois officially recommended adding a 49ers football program with the condition that its fans first raise $5 million to help fund the stadium complex.
 On November 13, 2008, the UNC Charlotte Board of Trustees voted to add a Charlotte 49ers football program by 2013.